JakeAve/generate-password/readme.md

 ### Add Deno compile executable as alias

-To "install" it as a cli program, you could do the following:
+To "install" it as a CLI program, you could do the following:

 ```bash
 deno compile scripts/synthima.ts